 Joining a new codebase used to mean a week of clicking through files, two weeks of pairing, and a month before you could land a non-trivial PR.
-With an agent that can read the repo, the same orientation collapses into roughly one focused day — if you ask the right questions in the right order and write down what you learn.
-This is the day-one ritual for any developer joining a new project or returning to an old one after months away.
+With an agent that can read the whole repo, the same orientation collapses into roughly one focused day — if you ask the right questions in the right order, verify every answer, and write down what you learn.
+This is the day-one ritual for any developer joining a new project, or returning to an old one after months away.

-Most new-repo confusion is not lack of code reading skill — it is not knowing which 50 files (of 5,000) actually matter.
-AI agents with repo access can answer that triage question in minutes.
-This guide gives you the exact five-question sequence, the format for capturing answers, and the verification steps so you do not ship a tour built entirely on AI hallucinations.
+Most new-repo confusion is not a code-reading problem — it is not knowing which 50 files (out of 5,000) actually matter.
+An agent with repo access answers that triage question in minutes instead of hours.
+This guide gives you the exact five-question sequence, a format for capturing answers, and the verification steps that keep you from shipping a tour that reads well but is half-invented.

 Before you start

 - Have the repo checked out locally and the dev environment runnable.
-You will want to verify claims by running things.
+You will verify claims by running things, so a broken

-CODEBASE-TOUR.mdin your scratch space.
-This is your output artifact. - Block 2-3 uninterrupted hours.
-The tour is finished when the doc is done, not when the timer runs out.
+CODEBASE-TOUR.mdin a scratch directory.
+This is your output artifact. - Block 2–3 uninterrupted hours.
+The tour ends when the doc is done, not when the timer runs out.

 - Connect the AI to the codebase.
-Claude Code launched in the repo root, Cursor with the index fully built, or a GitHub connector pointed at the branch.
-Plain chat without access is much slower and you cannot verify the answers as easily.
+Claude Code launched in the repo root, Cursor with its index fully built, or a GitHub connector pointed at the branch.
+Plain chat without access is slower and harder to verify.

 - Question 1 — Important files.
 “What are the 5 most important files in this codebase?
 For each, one sentence on why.
 Cite the file path.”